Oleh-H/Quiz/README.md

 # Quiz
-Made for MacPow internship in 2019.
+Made for MacPaw internship in 2019.